aimacode/aima-java/aima-core/README.md

 ### Notes on Search

-To solve a problem with (non CSP) Search you can follow this steps:
+To define a problem for (non CSP) search you can follow this steps:
 * Choose or implement a class to represent states and another to represent actions for navigation through the state space.
 Often, `String`/ `Integer` and `DynamicAction` will do.
 For the N-Queens-Problem,